-Central Coast Council has prepared the draft Central Coast Destination Management Plan 2022-2025 which will replace the existing Central Coast Destination Management Plan 2018-2021.
+Central Coast Council prepared the draft Central Coast Destination Management Plan 2022-2025 which will replace the existing Central Coast Destination Management Plan 2018-2021.

 The Destination Management Plan is a guiding document that establishes a shared vision and goals to ensure the long-term strength, success and sustainability of the Central Coast visitor economy.

 The draft Plan was informed by independent research and analysis as well as consultation with industry representatives, community groups, businesses, Council and Government stakeholders.

 The local community’s voice was important in the finalisation of the Plan, with interested residents and businesses encouraged to view the draft Plan and provide feedback.

 The community were invited to view the draft Central Coast Destination Management Plan 2022-2025 and have their say between 25 November to 22 December 2021.

 Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer by 5pm 22 December 2021 via:

 - Online submission form (now closed)